 - Medical images in clinical research

 - Mobile acquisition and analysis of images

 - Big data analytics in medical images

-The next activity is the BVM 2017, 12th to 14th of March.
-The event will be helt in Heidelberg, Germany, and hosted by the German Cancer Research Center (DKFZ).
+The next activities are the annual BVM meetings, usually in March.
+The 2019 event will be helt in Berlin, Germany, and hosted by the Charite – Universitätsmedizin Berlin.

 If you want to become a member of the EHR Working Group, please contact with the Chair of the Working Group